The Strava Android app depends on location services, which require extra battery power beyond what would be used when the phone is in standby mode.

 If you are in airplane mode, the rest of the suggestions involving communication settings will not provide further help.
 However, if you don't want to use airplane mode, some of the suggestions below can help.

-Turn off Data Sync, Bluetooth, Wifi & NFC if you're not using them
+While it won't make a significant difference, you can also turn off Data Sync, Bluetooth, Wifi & NFC if you're not using them.

 If you are not using ANT+ sensors, do not plug in an ANT+ key or case.
 If you are not using Bluetooth-LE, you can disable it in the app's settings for Biometric Sensors.

-Strava Beacon and Strava Live Segments both require cellular data so these features will not work in airplane mode and could contribute to battery drain.
+Strava Beacon, Strava Live Segments and Audio Announcements require cellular data so these features will not work in airplane mode and could contribute to battery drain.
 Consider disabling these features if you're hoping to conserve battery.

 Android is able to report on what is using the most energy.
 Check the information in the "Battery use" setting to figure out what is draining your battery and address it by shutting down, adjusting, avoiding, or removing major energy drains.
 Keep an eye out for applications that run in the background and periodically request network communication.